-A minimum supervision ratio of 1 teacher to 10 students should apply.
-There should be enough teachers/supervisors in the group to cover an emergency.
+A minimum supervision ratio of 1 teacher to 10 students should apply and/or at the discretion of the tour operator.
+There should be enough teachers/supervisors in the group to cover an emergency and an appropriate gender balance.

 Factors to consider for trips abroad include: